Exactlywb/binaryTrAMAGOCHI/README.md

 ## The conclusion

-The main goal we wanted to achive was the boost of executive [program](test/factorial.fr) run-time.
+The main goal we wanted to achive was the boost of executive [program](test/factorial.fr) run-time, which count 10! ten thousand times in the CPU emulator and one million time in binaryTrAMAGOCHI.
 Let's compare both run-times: after our CPU emulator and after the binary translator without the [optimization]():

 <p align = "center">
     <img src = "READMEimg/EMULATORCPU.jpg" width = "400px">